 To determine histocompatibility for a kidney transplantation, the HLA typing and blood group determination is performed on the patient and the donor.
 In addition to these, leukocyte antibody screening is performed to determine the patient's immunisation status before a kidney transplantation.
 Before making a transplantation decision, leukocyte crossmatching is performed to determine whether the patient has leukocyte antibodies against the donor.
 A positive crossmatch result prevents kidney transplantation, since leukocyte antibodies may cause serious rejection and rapid destruction of the transplant.
-After transplantation, the formation of donor-specific antibodies can be monitored by means of leukocyte antibody screening and, if necessary, leukocyte crossmatching.
+After transplantation, the formation of donor-specific antibodies can be monitored by means of leukocyte antibody screening.
 The results are used for diagnostics of antibody-mediated rejection.

 In other organ transplantations, the patient's HLA type and blood group are determined in the same manner as in the case of kidney transplantation.